What Is Pansexual? Here's How It's Different From Being Bisexual

 The range of sexual identities keeps expanding, and lately, we've been hearing a lot about pansexuality.
 Over the past few years, celebrities like Miley Cyrus and Janelle Monaé have come out as pansexual.
-On June 3, Variety published a cover story on model and actress Cara Delevingne, 27, who said that she identifies as pansexual.
+In June 2020, Variety published a cover story on model and actress Cara Delevingne, 27, who said that she identifies as pansexual.
 "I always will remain, I think, pansexual," she said in her interview.
 "However one defines themselves, whether it’s ‘they’ or ‘he’ or ‘she,’ I fall in love with the person—and that’s that.
 I’m attracted to the person."

 In July 2019, Instagram influencer Tess Holliday told Nylon that she identifies as pansexual.
 After she was asked if she was bisexual, she replied, "'Thank you so much for asking.
 I've been thinking a lot about my relationship to my own queerness, and I think the word pansexual speaks to me more than bi does.'"

 So what exactly does the term pansexual mean, and who are pansexuals sexually and/or romantically attracted to?
 We asked an expert for insight.